house-of-vanity/OutFleet/README.md

 ## Built With

-Django, Postgres SQL and offer hassle-free deployment using Kubernetes or docker-compose
+Django, Postgres SQL and hassle-free deployment using Kubernetes or docker-compose

 ### Installation